jonathan-bucher/econ-research/README.md

 2. The packages bootstrapping functions worked properly
 3. The estimation errors were properly distributed according to theoretical benchmarks

-The best way to see the results of these tests is to check out the [visualizations folder](https://github.com/jonathan-bucher/econ-research/tree/main/visualizations), where I represented these tests graphically for a variety of parameter values.
+Graphic representations of all these tests are stored in the [visualizations folder](https://github.com/jonathan-bucher/econ-research/tree/main/visualizations).

 ---